-In the absence of a written complaint, the University will investigate any notifications of discrimination or harassment that may come to its attention.
-This investigation will be considered a formal procedure.
+The University will conduct a prompt, thorough and unbiased investigation into the matters described in the written complain.
+In the absence of a written complaint, the University will investigate any discrimination or harassment that may come to its attention through an oral report or other method.
+Such investigation will be considered a formal procedure.

-The Vice President for Finance and Administration shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint, or, in the case of students, shall inform the Vice President for Student Affairs, or, in the case of OPTIONS students, will inform the Dean of the Ecklekamp College of Global Business and Professional Studies.
+The Coordinator shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint, or, in the case of students, shall inform the Vice President for Student Affairs.